-There is nothing prettier or tastier than a great chopped salad.
+There is nothing prettier or tastier than a bright, simple chopped salad.
 The colors jumbled together are like a painting from an abstract artist with a geometric bent.
-The bright hues and crunch of the vegetables make each bite special, but the overall effect is harmonious and no single ingredient predominates.
+The vibrant hues and crunch of the vegetables make each bite special, but the overall effect is harmonious and no single ingredient predominates.

-This salad does take a bit of time to put together – there really isn’t a mechanized way to chop all the ingredients.
+This simple chopped salad does take a bit of time to put together.
+There isn’t a mechanized way to chop all the ingredients into uniform shapes.
 But when you toss them and add in a vinaigrette dressing, there’s nothing like it.
 And besides, if you turn on fun music or use the time to think or meditate, your cares will melt away as you pile ingredients in the bowl.

 Servings – 4 (about 4 ounces each) Cost – $6-7

 - ⅓ cup each of finely diced carrots, celery, cucumbers, red pepper, yellow pepper, grape or small cherry tomatoes, black or Kalamata olives, hard cheese (e.g. gruyere or cheddar) and hard salami or cooked chicken.
 For a vegetarian version, substitute canned and rinsed or home-cooked garbanzo beans/chick peas for the salami or chicken.

 - Cutting board